Welcome to CORE mental health...

 Environment

-Focused on building a safe and supportive environment.
+Focuses on building a safe and supportive environment.

 Empathy